gupta24789/Machine-Learning-Courses/README.md

 ## Description

- - The repositiory will contains all the online courses done by me or interested in.
+ - The repositiory will contain all the online courses done by me or interested in.
  - Order doesn't matter.
  - Repo will contain the code along with certificates.